blu-corner/properties/README.md

 $ make install
 ```

-Language bindings can be enabled by passing -DJAVA=on, -DPYTHON=on
+Language bindings can be enabled by passing -DJAVA=on, -DCSHARP=on, -DPYTHON=on
 to CMake.
 It is possible to build all bindings in the same build.

 ### Dependencies